AdvancedPhotonSource/cohere/docs/source/installation.rst

 and install arrayfire library according to https://github.com/arrayfire/arrayfire-python/blob/master/README.md

-Cohere package does not install python packages used by user's scripts in cohere-ui package.
-If planning to use the scripts the following packages need to be installed:
+Cohere-core package does not install python packages used by user's scripts in cohere-ui package.
+If planning to use the scripts Refer to :ref:`use` page, section "Installing Scripts".